 Think of all of the cases in which your phone is used as the second factor for authentication; all of the important personal data stored on it and the payments that you initiate and control with it.
 When was the last time that you actually printed a ticket for a train, a flight or other forms of public transport?

-So, why are we paying so little attention to security aspects related to mobile devices?
+Why are we paying so little attention to the security component of mobile device use?
 We simply trust the device manufacture to deliver software updates on time, and fix security issues found by researchers.
 We may run an anti-malware software, trusting in the lack of intelligence of attackers through the use of methods that can be blocked by signature or heuristic approaches.
 But, unfortunately, since 2014, there has been proof of targeted attacks on mobile devices using zero-day vulnerabilities.
-Those vulnerabilities are used by attackers who aim to evade traditional anti-malware solutions.
+They are used by attackers who aim to evade traditional anti-malware solutions.

 In June of 2022, Google released Android updates closing five critical vulnerabilities that allowed remote code execution on vulnerable mobile devices.
 Apple published vulnerabilities closed in their May 2022 iOS update, making it hard to count their number and to understand their security impact at first sight.
 How long did you wait until you installed these updates on your Smartphone?